 The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

-Submission deadline extended to Monday 16 May 2016, 23:59 (CET- Central European Time).
+Submission deadline: Thursday 28 September 2017, 23:59 (CET- Central European Time).
 No late submissions will be accepted.

 Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).